cschotte/blog/content/posts/My solar energy and Tesla Powerwall 2 setup/index.md

 ## Conclusion

 I'm pleased with the setup and performance, but they're also some small downsides I did not know before.
-In the Netherlands, the Tesla Powerwall 2 does not have all the functionality I was expecting, like by loss of grid electricity, the Powerwall can't be used or baying cheap electricity from the grid when there is no sun.
+In the Netherlands, the Tesla Powerwall 2 does not have all the functionality I was expecting, like by loss of grid electricity, the Powerwall can't be used or buying cheap electricity from the grid when there is no sun.